Let Battle Commence

 I want to say that my heart truly goes out to those who are being affected by all of this.
-I can’t believe that good, hard working music teachers are literally losing their roles over night.
+Good, hard working music teachers are literally losing their roles over night.
 This is something that I never thought would happen and I feel so blessed to have a job that I love.
-I don’t take it for granted at all.
+None of us ever expect to lose our jobs, but it is happening.

 My only thought is that whilst we need to highlight these tragic situations, we also need to look at the success stories and change the narrative.
 I want to read more about where music is alive, where music is thriving.
 I want to be inspired by stories of teachers over-coming the cuts and the changes.
-But I fear that I will be shouted down for asking for that.
+But the fear is I will be shouted down for asking for that.
 It is not that I don’t care, I really really do.
-But I want to be inspired and more importantly I want to shout from the rooftops about how amazing music education can be.
+But we also need to be inspired and encouraged by stories where music is alive in schools.

 So I wonder if we can start to flood blogs and social media with stories of success, with positives narratives about where music is working, and why.
 I would love to hear from colleagues who are doing new and innovative things.
 I would love to read about projects that are working, about initiatives that are reaching students and about teachers that are pushing ahead in difficult situations.